Guidelines

 - A profile enforces a strict write xor execute (W^X) policy.

-It also improves compatibilities and makes personalization easier thanks to the use of more variables.
+It also improves compatibility and makes personalization easier thanks to the use of more variables.

 Guidelines¶